stevearc/overseer.nvim/README.md

       on_output_lines = function(self, task, lines)
         -- Called when there is output from the task -- Usually easier to deal with than using on_output directly. end,
-      on_request_restart = function(self, task)
-        -- Called when an action requests that the task be restarted end,
       ---@param code number The process exit code on_exit = function(self, task, code)